Brotpilot-921/netbox-installer-debian/README.md

 # NetBox Installer Debian

 ⚠️ Attention <br>
-This script is in early stage and not ready for production usage.
-The way I wrote the first version was by simply adding the official NetBox installation instructions in one script.<br>
+This script is in early stage and not ready for production usage.<br>
+Things, that this script can't do.<br>
 It doesn't:<br>
 - detect errors
 - look really good